Toggle: English / Spanish

-(tooth decay) or sometimes an infection.
-Tooth decay is often caused by poor , although the tendency to get tooth decay is partly inherited.
+(tooth decay) or an infection.
+Tooth decay is often caused by poor .
+It may also be partly inherited.

-Sometimes, pain that's felt in the tooth is actually due to pain in other parts of the body.
-This is called referred pain or radiating pain.
+Sometimes, pain that is felt in the tooth is actually due to pain in other parts of the body.
+This is called referred pain.
 For example, an earache may sometimes cause tooth pain.

 Seek medical care if:

 Note: The dentist is an appropriate person to see for most causes of toothaches.
-However, if the problem is referred pain from another location, you may need to see your primary health care provider.
+However, if the problem is referred pain from another location, you may need to see your primary provider.

-The dentist will examine you.
-The physical examination may include an examination of the mouth, teeth, gums, tongue, throat, ears, nose, and neck.
+Your dentist will examine your mouth, teeth, gums, tongue, throat, ears, nose, and neck.
 You may need dental x-rays.
-The dentist may recommend other tests, depending on the suspected cause.
+Your dentist may recommend other tests, depending on the suspected cause.

 - When did the pain start?